Skip to main content

 MangoHUD.

-Do the following for using MangoHud in software like Steam, Bottles, or HGL.
+Do the following when using MangoHud in software like Steam, Bottles, or HGL.

 Using MangoHud in Steam (Flatpak)